suabochica/suabochica-blog/README.md

 ## TODO

-[ ] Check how to compile theme changes
+[x] Check how to compile theme changes.
+[x] Check how to consume iA Writer fonts.
+[ ] Customize a theme for RevelaJS.
+[ ] Optimize images.

 ## 🧰 Tech Stack